Arania/gitpusshuten-website/content/about.md

 Note
 ====

 The project is still very young so there aren't a lot of modules to pick from.
 There is a lot of room for improvement for the current code base, I am sure.
 But, for me, and maybe for you, this works.
 I believe it is a good starting point.
+If you're missing modules, feel free to request them, or fork the project and add them yourself.

 Documentation and Guides